prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 As described in the [prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
 Some Kubernetes setup tools do not enable this by default.

+If you are using Google's GKE product, see [docs/GKE-cadvisor-support.md].

 #### Authentication problem

 The Prometheus `/targets` page will show the kubelet job with the error `403 Unauthorized`, when token authentication is not enabled.
 Ensure, that the `--authentication-token-webhook=true` flag is enabled on all kubelet configurations.